 Since the force to break a highly energetic covalent bond does not increase that significantly with deformation rate, it is obvious that the measured increase in fracture energy with rate is due to a change in how the energy is transferred from the loading point to the fracture point.
 This is the realm of solid mechanics and it is important to focus now on larger length scales than the molecular scale.
-An interesting result shown in figure 31 is the possibility to construct a master curve from fracture data measured at different temperatures by using velocity shifts of the horizontal axis.
-This result was interpreted early on as proof of the viscoelastic nature of the dissipative processes involved at the crack tip (Ahagon and Gent 1975b, Plazek et al 1988, 1983, Bhowmick 1986, Gent et al 1994) in an analogous way to what has been discussed for adhesives in section 5.
-Based on this insight many researchers in physics and mechanics have sought to account quantitatively for the dissipation of energy during fracture by using linear viscoelastic properties of the material.
-Although a detailed review of these models is beyond the scope of this paper, it is worthwhile to mention the pioneering efforts of Knauss (Mueller and Knauss 1971), Schapery (Schapery 1975a, 1975b, 1975c) and Christensen (Christensen and Wu 1981), who calculated the stress fields ahead of a propagating crack assuming infinitesimal strains and linear viscoelasticity and introducing a cohesive zone to remove the singularity.
-And more recently, the scaling approach of de Gennes (de Gennes 1988, 1997, de Gennes and Troian 1990), which estimates the energy dissipation of a crack propagating in a viscoelastic medium as a function of propagation velocity, and the contribution of Persson who extended the model to a more general linear viscoelastic rheology (Persson et al 2005, Persson and Brener 2005).
-Despite making sound scaling predictions these models and their variations (Saulnier et al 2004, Barthel and Fretigny 2009) always significantly underpredict the actual dissipation measured at the crack tip during fracture at a set velocity.
+An interesting result shown in Figure 31 is the possibility to construct a master curve from fracture data measured at different temperatures by using velocity shifts of the horizontal axis.
+This result was interpreted early on as proof of the viscoelastic nature of the dissipative processes involved at the crack tip (Ahagon and Gent, 1975b, Plazek et al., 1988, Plazek et al., 1983, Bhowmick, 1986, Gent et al., 1994) in an analogous way to what has been discussed for adhesives in section 5.
+Based on this insight many researchers in physics and mechanics have sought to account quantitatively for the dissipation of energy during fracture by using linear viscoelastic properties of the materials.
+Although a detailed review of these models is beyond the scope of this paper, it is worthwhile to mention the pioneering efforts of Knauss (Mueller and Knauss, 1971), Schapery (Schapery, 1975b, Schapery, 1975a, Schapery, 1975c) and Christensen (Christensen and Wu, 1981), who calculate the stress fields ahead of a propagating crack assuming infinitesimal strains and linear viscoelasticity and introducing a cohesive zone to remove the singularity.
+And more recently, the scaling approach of de Gennes (de Gennes, 1997, de Gennes and Troian, 1990, de Gennes, 1988), which estimates the energy dissipation of a crack propagating in a viscoelastic medium as a function of propagation velocity, and the contribution of Persson who extended the model to a more general linear viscoelastic rheology (Persson et al., 2005, Persson and Brener, 2005).
+Despite making sound scaling predictions these models and their variations (Saulnier et al., 2004, Barthel and 2009) always Fretigny, significantly underpredict the actual dissipation measured at the crack tip during fracture at a set velocity.
 The reason is evident when one looks at the frequencies involved.
-Typically a well crosslinked rubber is used about 40-50 °C above its glass transition temperature mainly to avoid viscoelastic losses and heating during normal use.
-At that temperature the ratio of the dissipative versus storage component of the 1 Hz modulus is well below 0.1.
-As pointed out by Gent in his landmark paper (Gent 1996a), when comparing the master curves of the fracture energy and that of the elastic modulus (taking the glass transition temperature as a common reference), the strong increase in the fracture energy occurs between $V = 10^{-20}$ and 10^{-8} m s-1, while the increase in dissipation due to linear viscoelasticity occurs between $\omega = 10^{-4}$ and 10^2 rad s-1.
-Following a simple dimensional argument, if a crack moves at a velocity V and we assume that the dissipation occurs over a characteristic length scale L_0 , the characteristic dissipation frequency should be $\omega = V/L_0$.
+Typically crosslinked rubber is used about 40-50°C above its glass transition temperature mainly to avoid viscoelastic losses and heating during normal use.
+At that temperature the ratio of the dissipative vs. storage component of the 1 Hz modulus is well below 0.1.
+As pointed out by Gent in his landmark paper (Gent, 1996a), when comparing the master curves of the fracture energy and that of the elastic modulus (taking the glass transition temperature as a common reference), the strong increase in the fracture energy occurs between $V = 10^{-20}$ and $10^{-8}$ m/s, while the increase in dissipation due to linear viscoelasticity occurs between $\omega = 10^{-4}$ and $10^2$ rad/s.
+Following a simple dimensional argument, if a crack moves at a velocity V and we assume that the dissipation occurs over a characteristic length scale $L_0$ , the characteristic dissipation frequency should be $\omega = V/L_0$ .
 However the dissipation ranges observed by Gent imply that the size of the dissipative zone at the crack tip would be of the order of $L_0 \sim 10^{-12}$ m, which is below atomic dimensions.
 Hence, the simple linear viscoelastic calculation, which assumes that dissipation depends on frequency alone and not on strain amplitude, must be incorrect.